agates-network/Agates-Network/Agates Project Guidelines.md

 * **Business Ecosystem:** Agates Network establishes a comprehensive business ecosystem, encompassing various goods, services, applications, and partnerships.
 This ecosystem promotes collaboration, innovation, and value creation within the network.
 * **Universal Ownership:** The ownership of Agates Network is distributed among all participants, emphasizing a decentralized and community-driven approach to governance and decision-making.
 * **Free Circulation:** AGAT tokens within the Agates Network ecosystem can freely circulate among users, enabling seamless transactions and interactions within the network.
-* **Flexible Supply and Burning Mechanism:** Agates Network implements an flexible supply mechanism, adjusting the AGAT supply based on demand to maintain stability.
+* **Flexible Supply and Burning Mechanism:** Agates Network implements a flexible supply mechanism, adjusting the AGAT supply based on demand to maintain stability.
 Additionally, there is a burning mechanism with several plans in place to reduce the AGAT supply over time, enhancing scarcity and potentially increasing value.
 * **Staking Model:** Users can participate in the Agates Network by staking their cryptocurrencies, which involves locking up a certain amount of cryptocurrency to earn rewards or benefits.
 This mechanism incentivize user investment and support, thus ensuring a sense of ownership and alignment of interests.
 * **Localization Operations:** Agates Network focuses on global development and has established localized promotion and operations teams in major countries and regions around the world to meet the needs and preferences of users in different regions.